Notice of proposed rulemaking (NPRM).

 * * * * *

 (f) Designation of person to receive service.
-The initial document filed by any person shall state on the first page the name, physical address, telephone number, facsimile number, if any, and email address, if filing electronically, of the person(s) to be served with documents in the proceeding.
+The initial document filed by any person shall state on the first page the name, post office address, telephone number, facsimile number, if any, and email address, if filing electronically, of the person(s) to be served with documents in the proceeding.
 If any of these items change during the proceeding, the person shall promptly file notice of the change with the FAA Part 16 Docket Clerk and the hearing officer and shall serve the notice on all parties.

 * * * * *